-The refinery also participates in the Louisiana Environmental Leadership Program (ELP).
-The mission of this programis to promote a cleaner and better environment for Louisiana through voluntary pollution prevention, waste reduction and/or other environmental stewardship efforts.
+The refinery also participates in the Louisiana Environmental Leadership Program (LELP).
+The mission of this program is to promote a cleaner and better environment for Louisiana through voluntary pollution prevention, waste reduction and/or other environmental stewardship efforts.
 LRD has won 23 Environmental Leadership Awards, including recognition in 2016 for a Pollution Prevention project for reduced water usage.
-Other environmental awards won by LRD include Regional Environmental Excellence Award for the Waste inimization Program (U.S. EPA, Region VI), the Regional Award from the National Certified Hazardous Materials Managers (CHMM), and The Louisiana Wildlife Federation Corporate Conservationist of the year.
+Other environmental awards won by LRD include Regional Environmental Excellence Award for the Waste Minimization Program (U.S. EPA, Region VI), the Regional Award from the National Certified Hazardous Materials Managers (CHMM), and The Louisiana Wildlife Federation Corporate Conservationist of the year.

-The facility monitors and reports air, water and waste emissions.
-Releases to the air decreased from 610,894 pounds in 2014 to 511,236 pounds in 2015.
-The decreases in air emissions can be attributed to decreases in emissions from the FCC, emissions from heaters and emissions from waste water processing.
-Releases to water increased from the previous year from 12,728 pounds in 2014 to 377,204 pounds in 2015.
-The increases in emissions associated with the wastewater treatment plant and are attributed to an increase in nitrate concentration at the plant’s outfall.
-Offsite waste transfers decreased from 13,351 pounds in 2014 to 11,303 pounds in 2015.
-The decrease is attributed to ammonia and nickel compounds being transferred to an offsite landfill.
+The facility monitors and reports air, water, and waste emissions.
+Releases to the air increased slightly from 511,236 pounds in 2015 to 513,840 pounds in 2016.
+The increase in air emissions can be attributed to an increase in emissions from the heaters and flares; however there was also a notable decrease in emissions from the Fluidic Catalytic Cracker and coker units.
+Releases to water increased from the previous year from 372,922 pounds in 2015 to 415,722 pounds in 2016.
+The increase in emissions associated with the wastewater treatment plant is attributed to an increase in nitrate concentration at the plant’s outfall.
+Off-site waste transfers decreased from 11,303 pounds in 2015 to 5,163 pounds in 2016.
+The decrease is attributed to fewer ammonia and nickel compounds being transferred to an offsite landfill.